Two ukuleles from the 1920's: The one on top is a plywood

 uke usually said to have been made in the 1950's, but in this

 case, judging by the tuners it may have been from much earlier.
+Contrary to the usual description, the Dixie banjo ukulele appears to be made of cast zinc with chrome plating.
 For more about the Dixie banjo uke look at the Repair Gallery page of this website.Click here and you can listen to the Dixie banjo ukulele playing 12th St. Rag.
 The ukulele on the bottom of the picture is a "LaPacific"

 a brand I have never encountered before.
 There is an exact